navis-org/navis/docs/source/api.rst

 Transforming and Mirroring
 ++++++++++++++++++++++++++
-Functions to transform spatial data between (e.g. neurons) template brains.
+Functions to transform spatial data e.g. between template brains.
-Check out the :ref:`tutorials<example_gallery>` for example on how to use them.
+Check out the :ref:`tutorials<example_gallery>` for examples on how to use them.

 High-level functions: